JimvandeVen/browser-technologies-1819/Opdracht2.md

 ![functional](screens/functional.png)

 #### Usable
 If I turn off JS It looks like this.
+Because the form is split up into three parts the user only ever loses a maximum of three questions.
+I also added the current progress in the top of the website.
 Better but we can add more.

 ![usable](screens/usable.png)

 #### Pleasureable
 With everything on it looks like this.
+The user can open and close different parts of the survey.
+Which means less clutter.
 We have progressive disclosure!

 ![pleasurable](screens/pleasurable.png)